Zen to Go Logo

 • Leadership: Does your direct leader support you in your growth and professional development?

-• Workload: Do you feel that your workload is manageable most of the time?
+• Workload: Do you feel your workload is manageable most of the time?

-• Recognition: Do you really feel valued for your contributions?
+• Recognition: Do you feel truly valued for your contributions?

 • Well-being: Do you perceive that the company genuinely cares about your well-being?

-Don’t forget to always include an open-ended question for comments.
-You would be surprised at the amount of valuable insights that are hidden in those free responses.
+Always remember to include an open question for comments.
+You’d be surprised at the amount of insights that hide in those free responses.

-The next image shows the positive impact that wellness initiatives, such as active breaks, can have, based on data we have seen in the industry.
+The next image shows the positive impact that well-being initiatives, such as active breaks, can have based on data we have seen in the industry.

 Image

-As you can see, even the simplest actions have a measurable and positive effect on team health and efficiency.
+As you can see, even the simplest actions have a measurable and positive effect on the health and efficiency of the team.

 From data to concrete actions

 Once you have the results of your diagnosis on the table, it’s time to turn them into a real action plan.
-A golden tip: don’t try to fix everything at once.
+A golden piece of advice: don’t try to fix everything at once.
 The key is to prioritize.
-We like to categorize actions into two big groups.
+We like to categorize actions into two main groups.

-Quick Wins: These are low-cost, easy-to-implement actions that generate a visible impact almost immediately.
-Think of them as a morale boost for the team.
+Quick Wins: These are low-cost and easy-to-implement actions that generate a visible impact almost immediately.
+Think of them as a boost to team morale.

-Long-Term Projects: Here we are talking about more structural changes that require more time and resources but are fundamental for transforming the company's culture from the ground up.
+Long-Term Projects: Here we are talking about more structural changes, those that require more time and resources but are fundamental to transforming the company culture from its roots.

-For example, a "quick win" could be as simple as organizing a chair massage day to relieve stress during a quarter-end close.
-It is a tangible gesture that tells your team: "we care about you and see your effort".
+For example, a "quick win" could be as simple as organizing a chair massage day to relieve stress during a closing quarter.
+It’s a tangible gesture that tells your team: "we care about you and we see your effort".

-On the other hand, a long-term project could be completely redesigning the performance evaluation system to focus more on constructive feedback and growth, rather than just grading.
+On the other hand, a long-term project could be completely redesigning the performance evaluation system so that it focuses more on constructive feedback and growth, rather than just rating.
 This type of change requires planning and training, but its effect on the work environment is profound and lasting.
 If you’re looking for inspiration, I recommend reading our article on what Dropbox teaches us about work flexibility to see how a modern approach can transform a culture.

-Here you have a table that can help you visualize and decide which type of initiatives best suit your needs.
+Here you have a table that can help you visualize and decide what types of initiatives best fit your needs.

 Comparison of corporate wellness initiatives

-This comparative table is designed to help you choose the best wellness initiatives according to your budget, size, and objectives of your company.
+This comparison table is designed to help you choose the best wellness initiatives according to your company’s budget, size, and objectives.

 Initiative